Check out some must-do activities while visiting Walla Walla Washington

 If you’re looking for an escape from the big city, Walla Walla is the perfect destination.
 Nestled in the Blue Mountain region of Washington State, this charming town is home to some of the best wineries in the country.
 But there’s more to Walla Walla than just wine, the area offers a wealth of outdoor activities and cultural attractions as well as amazing places to stay, such as the famous Marcus Whitman hotel.

-Walla Walla has amazing wineries and a strong food scene complementing one another.
+Thriving full of amazing wineries and a strong food scene that complement one another.
 Because it can be difficult to sift through all the amazing things to do in the Pacific North West, here are our top picks for things to do in Walla Walla’s beautiful setting:

 Take a hot air balloon ride over the Walla Walla Valley